enreina/frontend-mentor-qr-code-component/README.md

 ### Future Improvement

-It's not part of the challenge but I might expand the challenge to use React and add a feature enhancement to generate the QR code dynamically by inputting a URL to a text field.
+It's not part of the challenge but I might expand the solution to use React and add a feature enhancement to generate the QR code dynamically by inputting a URL to a text field.

 ### Useful resources